 Get into it!

-[Editor’s Notes: * Once, in the early aughts, my mom and I spent a couple weeks at the then-newly opened Ali’i Tower at the Hilton Hawaiian Village.
+[Editor’s Notes: * Once, in the early aughts, my mom and I spent a couple of weeks at the then-newly opened Ali’i Tower at the Hilton Hawaiian Village.
 More recently, my dad and stepmom stayed at the Ritz-Carlton, Waikiki Beach.
 Both were one-offs. // ** Originally built in 1897 as ʻĀinahau—the royal estate of Princess Victoria Kawēkiu Kaʻiulani Lunalilo Kalaninuiahilapalapa Cleghorn, the last heir apparent to the throne of the Kingdom of Hawai’i—the house burned down in 1921, and Matson Lines built the Moana Hotel’s Bungalows there, in the 1930s.
-The Bungalows, in turn, were demolished in 1953, to make way for the Princess Kaiulani Hotel, which at 11-stories was the tallest building in Hawaii, at that time. // *** According to my mom, in the late-‘60s there was this little shack on the beach, where the Sheraton now stands, that made the world’s best hamburgers.]
+The Bungalows, in turn, were demolished in 1953 to make way for the Princess Kaiulani Hotel, which, at 11 stories, was the tallest building in Hawaii then. // *** According to my mom, in the late-‘60s, this little shack on the beach where the Sheraton now stands made the world’s best hamburgers.]